brf217/samples/README.md

 # samples
-Some sample code that is clean and self-contained
+Some sample code that is clean and self-contained.
+Link to portfolio page.